clesssalvein/postfixadmin-mass-mailboxes-create/README.md

 # Description
-Shell script to mass mailboxes creation in Postfixadmin
+Shell script for mass mailboxes creation in Postfixadmin